Skip to main content

 For patients who are immunocompromised and who were on chronic corticosteroids prior to hospitalization, the optimal dose of dexamethasone for the treatment of COVID-19 is unknown.
 The recommended dose of dexamethasone is 6 mg, which is equivalent to 40 mg of prednisone.
 This is the minimum dose of a steroid that should be used.
 Maintenance doses of corticosteroids should be discontinued while a patient is receiving dexamethasone, and the doses should be resumed as soon as possible after the patient recovers from COVID-19 or completes the course of dexamethasone.

-Randomized trials have shown that adding interleukin (IL)-6 inhibitors and Janus kinase (JAK) inhibitors to dexamethasone improves clinical outcomes in patients with severe or critical COVID-19.
-These trials generally excluded patients who were immunocompromised or only included small numbers of these patients.57-59 For patients who are immunocompromised, the use of these agents may provide a clinical benefit similar to the benefit seen in the general population.
+Several randomized trials have shown that adding baricitinib or tocilizumab as a second immunomodulator to dexamethasone improves clinical outcomes in patients with severe or critical COVID-19.72-74 Another randomized trial that examined the use of abatacept, cenicriviroc, or infliximab in combination with dexamethasone in hospitalized adults with COVID-19 reported no differences between the study arms in the primary endpoint of time to recovery.75 However, patients who received infliximab or abatacept had a lower risk of mortality at 28 days.
+These trials generally excluded patients who were immunocompromised or only included small numbers of these patients.
+For patients who are immunocompromised, the use of these agents may provide a clinical benefit similar to the benefit seen in the general population.
 However, it is not clear whether augmenting immunomodulation in this population increases the risk of serious bacterial, invasive fungal, or parasitic infections.

 COVID-19 Convalescent Plasma

-The RECOVER trial was a small, randomized trial that evaluated the use of plasma from donors who were convalescent and/or vaccinated against COVID-19 as a treatment for COVID-19 in hospitalized people with cancer, people with immunosuppression, people with lymphopenia and D-dimer levels >1 µg/mL, and people aged >75 years.
-Only the subgroup of patients with cancer who received plasma treatment experienced a shorter median time to improvement and lower mortality when compared with the control arm.63
+The RECOVER trial was a small, randomized trial that evaluated the use of plasma from donors who were vaccinated against COVID-19 or convalescent after SARS-CoV-2 infection as a treatment for COVID-19 in hospitalized people with cancer, people with immunosuppression, people with lymphopenia and D-dimer levels >1 µg/mL, and people aged >75 years.79 Only the subgroup of patients with cancer who received plasma treatment experienced a shorter median time to improvement and lower mortality when compared with the control arm.

 Therapeutic Management of Patients Who Are Hospitalized for Reasons Other Than COVID-19